miragekdev/miragek-stop-edit-js-lib/README.md

 So, how did i fix a lot of problems by kicking thousands of potential attackers or bad guys away?
 I created STOPEDIT which by the end of this season would be able to do a lot of things.
 For now, the To-Do would keep you posted on what has been done.
 So, what is the motivation?

-- stop bad guys from making changes to your hosted live site by using inspect element, etc
+- Stop bad guys from making changes to your hosted live site by using inspect element, etc
-- stop bad guys from viewing the original url of images, from downloading images, etc
+- Stop bad guys from viewing the original url of images, from downloading images, etc
-- prevent aliens from scrapping your site just because they feel its good
+- Prevent aliens from scrapping your site just because they feel its good
-- block all kind of suspicious activities as long as they attempt any kind of "edit"
+- Block all kind of suspicious activities as long as they attempt any kind of "edit"
-- disable content copy, add watermark text, prevent printing, etc
+- Disable content copy, add watermark text, prevent printing, etc
+- Allows you decide what to whitelist from the library protection

 --------------------------------------------------------------------------------